huntdatacenter/docs/docs/govern-science/tingweek/about.md

 We aim to continuously evolve the Tingweeks a long with evolving scientific and administrative needs:

-- The Financial ting and Admin ting was merged in Tingweek #18, and Lagtun resolutions was renamed Ting resolutions.
+- Tingweek #18: The Financial ting and Admin ting was merged.
+Lagtun resolutions was renamed Ting resolutions and from now promoted directly by HUNT Cloud.
-- The Coordinator ting changed name to Admin ting, and Lagtun changed name to Financial ting in Tingweek #14.
+- Tingweek #14: The Coordinator ting changed name to Admin ting to focus on administrative aspects.
+Lagtun changed name to Financial ting.
-- The original Coordinator ting changed name to Data space ting in Tingweek #5 to reflect contractual roles in the new services model.
+- Tingweek #5: The original Coordinator ting changed name to Data space ting to reflect contractual roles in the new services model.
-- We published a Ting report for the first Tingweeks: [Ting report #6 (2022-05)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek6-report.pdf), [Ting report #4 (2021-10)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek4-report.pdf), [Ting report #3 (2021-05)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek3-report.pdf), [Ting report #2 (2021-02)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek2-report.pdf), [Ting report #1 (2020-10)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek1-report.pdf).
+- Tingweek #1-6: We published a Ting report for the first Tingweeks: [Ting report #6 (2022-05)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek6-report.pdf), [Ting report #4 (2021-10)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek4-report.pdf), [Ting report #3 (2021-05)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek3-report.pdf), [Ting report #2 (2021-02)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek2-report.pdf), [Ting report #1 (2020-10)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek1-report.pdf).
-- The Tingweek was introduced in 2020 at the time we introduced our price model.
+- Tingweek #1: The Tingweek was introduced in 2020 at the time we introduced our price model.